Novout/betterwrite/README.md

-# Write Better (WIP)
+# Better Write (WIP)

-A online (and offline desktop in future) editor for creative writers.
+A editor for creative writers.

 ## Tasks for v0.1.0